6th EPRN Research Conference

 Welcome remarks by the President of the EPRN Board of Directors, Dr Charles Ruranga

-Dr Charles reminded that EPRN considered the role of productive capacities in enhancing overall economy growth of any country.
-That is way EPRN selected a theme around productive capacities to assess potential gaps in our country and needed actions to uplift our development speed.
-He reminded that according to the UNCTAD, no agreed-upon definition of maximum output exists.
+Dr. Charles reminded the audience that EPRN considered the role of productive capacities in enhancing the overall economic growth of any country hence prompting EPRN to select a theme around productive capacities to assess potential gaps in our country and needed actions to uplift our development speed.
+He reminded that according to UNCTAD, no agreed-upon definition of maximum output exists.
 UNCTAD itself proposes : "the productive resources, entrepreneurial capabilities and production linkages which together determine the capacity of a country to produce goods and services."
 The term may also be applied to individual resources or assets ; for instance, the productive capacity of an area of farmland.

-He therefore said that, to create a shared understanding on the factors affecting productive capacities in Rwanda as well as defining key recommendations to boost those capacities, EPRN and its partners organized this 6th conference.
+He, therefore, stated that to create a shared understanding of the factors affecting productive capacities in Rwanda as well as defining key recommendations to boost those capacities, EPRN and its partners organized this 6th conference.

-Dr Charles invited those who are yet to join EPRN to register and become active members.
-He reminded participants about the mission of EPRN which is to contribute to the evidence-based economic policymaking by providing high-quality research, building capacity and creating networking opportunities.
+Dr. Charles invited those who are yet to join EPRN to register and become active members.
+He reminded participants about the mission of EPRN which is to contribute to evidence-based economic policymaking by providing high-quality research, building capacity, and creating networking opportunities.
 He thereafter invited the Guest of honor to give opening remarks.

 Opening remarks by Mr Opirah Robert, Director General Trade and Investment, MINICOM

-In his opening remarks, Mr Opirah Robert, Director General Trade and Investment under the Ministry of Trade and Industry started by congratulating EPRN for having successfully organized this conference.
-Mr Opirah also thanked EPRN for having selected the topic around productive capacities, a topic of interest currently to Rwanda whereby the Country is much working with the United Nations Conference on Trade and Development (UNCTAD) to enhance the capacities across productive sectors.
-We believe that the current collaboration between UNCTAD and The Ministry of Trade and Industry on the UNCTAD-Rwanda Programme, which is on the table for discussion and finalization will provide further opportunities for support and cooperation.
+In his opening remarks, Mr. Opirah Robert, Director General Trade and Investment under the Ministry of Trade and Industry started by congratulating EPRN for having successfully organized this conference.
+Mr. Opirah also thanked EPRN for having selected the topic around productive capacities, a topic of interest currently to Rwanda whereby the Country is much working with the United Nations Conference on Trade and Development (UNCTAD) to enhance the capacities across productive sectors.
+He stated her belief in the current collaboration between UNCTAD and The Ministry of Trade and Industry on the UNCTAD-Rwanda Programme, which is on the table for discussion and finalization will provide further opportunities for support and cooperation.

-Mr Robert tanked all participants from public and private institutions, academicians, EPRN members, development partners and others ; and wished them to have fruitful deliberations.
+Mr. Robert thanked all participants from public and private institutions, academicians, EPRN members, development partners, and others ; and wished them to have fruitful deliberations.
 He declared the conference officially opened.